afzaalaiman686-eng/command-line-contactmaagement-sysem/README.md

 - File handling and modular programming
 - Building practical tools used in real-world software systems

-Overall, this project provides a simple yet effective simulation of how developers and system administrators analyze logs to maintain and improve applications.
 # Future Improvements:

 - Add graphical visualization (charts using matplotlib)